1. Q. What are the differences between a dental hygienist, a dental assistant and a dental laboratory technician?

 4. Q. How many credit hours are required to complete a dental hygiene Associate in Applied Science degree at TCC?

-A. The total requirements for general education and dental hygiene are 91 to 98 semester hours.
-The specialized dental hygiene courses require two years of full-time enrollment to complete.
+A. The total requirements for general education and dental hygiene are 88 + semester hours.
+The specialized dental hygiene courses require two years of full-time enrollment to complete with a summer component.
 There is approximately 23 to 30 credit hours of prerequisite course work.